02Kenzo/objectionwiki/Running-Patched-iOS-Applications.md

 Unfortunately, you will need macOS to patch the IPA.
 However, once patched, the IPA can be installed and run using `idevicedebug` on Linux.

+To run an IPA, we need to do it using tools that will start the target application with the [debugserver](http://iphonedevwiki.net/index.php/Debugserver) started.

 ## toc
 * [installing and running on macos](#installing-and-running-on-macos)
     * [ios-deploy installation](#ios-deploy-installation)